serverlessworkflow/specification/specification/README.md

 complete their tasks, they can transition to other states or stop workflow execution.
 See the [Transitions](#Transitions) section for more details on workflow progression.

-A Serverless Workflow can be naturally implemented as a state machine or a workflow engine.
+A Serverless Workflow can be naturally implemented as a workflow engine.
 This specification does not mandate a specific implementation decision in this regard.
-As mentioned, implementation compliance is based on the workflow definition language only.
+Implementation compliance is based on the workflow definition language.

 ### Workflow Definition